 Taxation of Partial and Full Withdrawals.
 If you make a partial withdrawal under a non-Qualified Contract, amounts received are taxable to the extent the Contract Value, without regard to surrender charges, exceeds the investment in the Contract.
 An exception to this treatment exists for contracts purchased prior to August 14, 1982, or contracts with investment prior to that date often referred to as Pre-TEFRA cost basis.
 In those contracts, withdrawals are treated as a return of cost basis until all Pre-TEFRA cost basis is withdrawn.
 The investment in the Contract is the gross premium paid for the contract minus any amounts previously received from the Contract if such amounts were properly excluded from your gross income.
-If you make a total withdrawal under a non-Qualified Contract, the amount received will be taxable only to the extent it exceeds the investment in the Contract.
+If you make a total withdrawal under a non Qualified Contract, the amount received will be taxable only to the extent it exceeds the investment in the Contract.

-You should contact a competent tax advisor about the potential tax consequences of a Market Value Adjustment, as no definitive guidance exists on the proper tax treatment of Market Value Adjustments.
+You should contact a competent tax advisor about the potential tax consequences of an Adjustment for the change in the Fair Value Index, as no definitive guidance exists on the proper tax treatment of a Fair Value Index Adjustment.